crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

+- [ ] `moreButtonProps` inferencing is not working in css-inspector-pane
+- [ ] optional ? flags for paperclip
+- [ ] cannot change name of declaration
 - [ ] add style rule
   - [ ] automatically scope to the element
 - [ ] delete style rule
+- [ ] fix 404 errors for link elements

 - [ ] DND elements to stage

 - [ ] WARM UP
+  - [ ] CSS inspector styles are out of order.
+See td-dropdown
   - [ ] width/height labels around hovered & selected stage items (like inspector)
   - [ ] get padding / margin stage tool working again
   - [ ] investigate why syntax errors do not show up